CityOfPhiladelphia/pinboard/README.md

 ## Release Notes

+### 1.2.9 - 11/21/2023

+* sets up "forceBanner" option for holidays, which overrules the automatic holiday banner option

 ### 1.2.8 - 11/13/2023

 * incorporates @phila/vue-datafetch 2.2.16, which has a small bugfix for pinboard after major changes for mapboard